treygriffith/aks/README.md

 Authoritative Key Server
 ========================
-`aks` is an implementation of an Authoritative PGP Key Server, using HKP Version 2, as defined in the [Public API](#public-api).
+`aks` is an implementation of an Authoritative PGP Key Server, using HAKP, as defined in the [HTTP Authoritative Keyserver Protocol](#http-authoritative-keyserver-protocol).
 It is intended to be a demonstration of a working Authoritative Key Server using updated REST principles.

 Installation